hyosung11/Launch-School/Courses/journal.md

 09:10 Just need to keep practicing problems.

 09:38 More small problems practice and now ready to go to the American Girl store and the Lego Store in Manhattan with the family.

+## 20211205 일요일

+19:25 I reffed most of the day and am working on some small problems before the bedtime of the kids.

+20:08 Watching Money Heist with Sohee.